uqrmaie1/admixtools/README.md

 ## Installation

-To install and load ADMIXTOOLS 2, start R (version 3.5 or higher) and follow these steps:
+To install and load *ADMIXTOOLS 2*, start R (version 3.5 or higher) and follow these steps:

 ``` r